Twostap/rxstring/README.md

 3. The phrase search option will add quotation marks around each term in the resulting search string that is produced.
 4. The truncation option will add an asterisk (*) following each term to search for alternate word endings in some databases.
 The first word option includes only the first word for each term and the second word option includes only the first two words for each term.
 Note that deduplication is done on the terms after they have been truncated.
 5. Click Search.
 6. If matches are found in any of the data sources, the results page will include a link for the term in that data source.
-Clicking on the + box beside the link will display the terms retrieved from that data source.
+Clicking on the + box beside the link will display the terms retrieved from that data source with truncation and phrase search options applied.
 7. The search string at the bottom of the results page is a combined string with deduplication and the truncation/phrase search options applied.
 This can be copied and pasted into bibliographic databases for searching.
 The list of terms from the combined search string can also be downloaded in .csv format.

 *Searching Emtree